golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 While it looks natural sometimes it doesn't work.

-For example this particular command produces:
+For example, this particular command produces:
 ```
 Checking External environment settings
 Ray On Golem webserver